fairdeface/FairDeface/README.md

 Generates a CSV file named `bias/bias_<method>.csv`, containing:

-* **Bias percentages** per demographic and dataset
+* Bias percentages per demographic and dataset
-* **ε-thresholds** (e.g., ε = 0.02, 0.05, 0.1, 0.15, 0.2) indicating fairness sensitivity
+* Multiple ε-thresholds (e.g., ε = 0.02, 0.05, 0.1, 0.15, 0.2)
 * Mean row for each dataset
-* Global total mean row across datasets
+* Global average across datasets

 **Interpretation**:
-A higher percentage indicates a demographic more frequently underperforms (in normalized FID) relative to others by the given ε threshold — representing fairness violations.
+A higher percentage at a given ε means that a demographic more frequently underperforms relative to others — revealing potential fairness issues.

 ---